ayogun/Final_Project-DevOps_Bootcamp/README.md

 </br>

 You will be able to find all necessary documents, which you may possibly need to evaluate the project.
+If you particularly landed on this page to evaluate this project, you can [click here](#satellite-evaluation-guide) to jump the section which I've prepared as evaluation guide.

 </br>